akazukin5151/atupp/README.md

 ![props](examples/props.png)

-Proportion of city population that is within a certain distance from at least one train station
+Proportion of city population that is within a certain distance from at least one train station.
+Read: around 30% of London's population is within 1100 meters of a station, compared to around 43% for Tokyo.

 ![london_box](examples/london_box.png)